 Top of the page

 Symptoms include pain, redness, heat, and swelling in joints, usually the knee.
 Symptoms usually begin quickly.
 Pain and swelling can last days or weeks.
 For some people, these symptoms are an ongoing problem.
 Others may just have flare-ups now and then.
-Call your doctor if you get a fever or treatment isn't helping.
+Call your doctor or nurse advice line if you get a fever or treatment isn't helping.

 Your doctor will ask questions about your symptoms and past health.
-He or she will do a physical examination and blood tests.
+You will be given a physical exam and blood tests.
 Your doctor may also take a sample of fluid from your joint to look for crystals.
 And you may have imaging tests, such as an X-ray, to look for joint damage.